nblmc/geoservices-docs/atlascope/creating/masking.md

 There may be some cases where the plate field is not included in the library metadata.
 This field **does** need to be included in Boundary.geojson.
 Follow these steps:

-1. Create a copy of [get-plate-value.py](https://github.com/nblmc/atlascope-assets/blob/master/scripts/get-plate-value.py "get-plate-value.py")and place it inside the folder containing Boundary.geojson `atlas/footprint/Boundary.geojson`
+1. Create a copy of [get-plate-value.py](https://github.com/nblmc/atlascope-assets/blob/master/scripts/get-plate-value.py "get-plate-value.py") and place it inside the folder containing Boundary.geojson `atlas/footprint/Boundary.geojson`

 2. Open a terminal at the folder containing imagery by **right-clicking → New terminal at folder**